+- Close the breakout room groups - Bring everyone back to plenary

+When participants return to the main plenary, explain they will have more time to work with their problem trees over the following sessions.

+• Progress through accompanying slide(s)

-9 After 30 minutes, regardless of how far groups get, close the Zoom break-out rooms and bring everyone back to the main plenary.
-Close the breakout room groups Bring everyone back to plenary Display the accompanying PowerPoint slide and progress through slide(s) as cued by the Facilitator 10 When participants return to the main plenary, explain they will have more time to work with their problem trees over the following sessions.
-Close with the key messages: In order to design gender transformative programming, we need to have a deep understanding of the gendered nature of the problem, right down to the root causes.
+Close with the key messages:

+- 1. In order to design gender transformative programming, we need to have a deep understanding of the gendered nature of the problem, right down to the root causes. - 2.
 Revising our conceptual understanding of gender inequality can help us to explore these root causes.
-Progress through accompanying slide(s)